malmujadib/DataScience_BlogPost-/README.md

 2. Data Understanding:
-    The dataset provided by Satck overflow, it was a survey they did about developers contains more than 50000 respondants.
+    The dataset provided by Stack Overflow Data - 2017 Survey , it was a survey they did about developers contains more than 50000 respondants.